StevenKauwe/voice-activated-assistant/README.md

 The following actions are included by default:

 - `TranscribeAndPasteTextAction`: Transcribes spoken text and pastes it into a text field.
-- `TalkToGPTAction`: Sends the transcribed text to GPT for processing and handles the response.
+- `TalkToLanguageModelAction`: Sends the transcribed text to LLM for processing and handles the response.
 - `UpdateSettingsAction`: Updates settings based on voice commands.

 You can register additional actions by extending the `Action` class and adding them to the `ActionController`.